cconn8/NFT-Project/README.md

 * Created NFT Transfer contract (Marketplace)
 * Deployed and tested on the blockchain (hardhat as above)

+** NOTE: Failed to run tests/deployments because hardhat wasn't running.
+Resolved by running 'npm hardhat node' in the terminal and then running the deployment command in a new terminal.
+Node also needs to be running.

 image.png

 * Created testing scripts for smart contract testing (hardhat framework lets us write tests for these)
-* Tested contracts using 'npx hardhat test' - Pased!!
+* Tested contracts using 'npx hardhat test' - Passed!!

 image.png

+* Contracts Test 2 failing on 'npx hardhat test' (TypeError: nft.tokenCount is not a function)